US News | May 21, 2019 | San Antonio, Texas

 - The ECO-TIMER™ functions can reduce your energy consumption, reduce carbon emissions, extend the life of device batteries and reduce your power bills.

-A typical home circuit is 15 amps, which equates to 1875 watts.
-A commercial circuit can carry 20 amps, which equates to 2400 watts.
-By using a LocknCharge product featuring ECO Safe Charge, it’s possible to charge up to 1875 watts in SAFE-ON mode.
-You may experience challenges if all of your devices are fully-depleted, if you’re charging 40 devices that are supplied with more than 45-watt power supplies, or if the same circuit is pulling power to charge other electronics in addition to the Cart.
+A typical circuit is 10 amps, which equates to 2400 watts.
+By using a LocknCharge product featuring ECO Safe Charge, it’s possible to charge up to 2400 watts in SAFE-ON mode.
+You may experience challenges if all of your devices are fully-depleted, if you’re charging 40 devices that are supplied with more than 65-watt power supplies, or if the same circuit is pulling power to charge other electronics in addition to the Cart.
 The reason for these challenges is that the devices will pull too much current for the ECO Safe Charge, and the circuit breaker will open.
 To fix this issue, simply change the charging mode to 3-hour ECO-TIMER-CYCLE to get the devices up and charging.
 Once the devices have some charge in them, the Cart should be able to continue in the ECO-TIMER-ALL mode to keep them charged during the day.

 LocknCharge Products that Feature ECO Safe Charge